Follow-on: First-class matches

+Mumbai won the toss and chose to bat, scoring 603 in their first innings and bowling out Rest of India for 306.
+This gave Mumbai a first-innings lead of 297 runs.
+However, they declined to enforce the follow on, and were bowled out for 182 in their second innings.
+Rest of India, set 479 to win, chased down the total with 4 wickets to spare.
+Faiz Fazal, the opener for Rest of India, made 127 in the winning effort.

 Victories by sides following-on

 Test matches

 There have been only four occasions in Test cricket where a team that was forced to follow-on won the match.
-Incidentally, Australia lost the first three of these matches.
+Australia lost the first three of these matches.
 New Zealand defeated England in the fourth.

 1894–95 Ashes

 In the first innings of the First Test at Sydney, Australia had scored a massive 586 (Syd Gregory 201, George Giffen 161) and then dismissed England for 325.
 England responded with 437, leaving them ahead by 176.
 However, at stumps on the fourth day, Australia were 113 for 2 and looked to be the winners.
-But heavy rain fell overnight (in this era, pitches were not covered between days of play), and next morning England's slow left-arm bowlers, Bobby Peel and Johnny Briggs, were all but unplayable.
+But heavy rain fell overnight (in this era, pitches were not covered between days of play), and the next morning, England's slow left-arm bowlers, Bobby Peel and Johnny Briggs, were unplayable on the sticky wicket.
 England dismissed Australia for 166, winning by 10 runs, and went on to win the series 3–2.